microsoft/hands-on-lab-azure-managed-redis/docs/workshop.md

 # Lab 6 : Integration with Microsoft Entra ID

+## TODO: review the contents of this Lab as we cannot/should not connect using Connection strings anymore!!

 In this Lab you will focus on securing connections to Azure Managed Redis by replacing secrets (e.g. connection strings) with [ Azure Active Directory integration and RBAC][redis-aad-auth].
 Notice that the new name for Azure Active Directory is Microsoft Entra ID.

 ![Using AAD to connect to Azure Managed Redis](./assets/azure-ad-token.png)